11 Halloween Fundraising Ideas That Work

 5. Spooky Party

-A Halloween party is a great way to organize a fundraiser catered towards adults during a holiday that can sometimes seem ‘childish’ – and the theme is already picked out for you!
+A Halloween party is a great way to organize a fundraiser catering for adults during a holiday that can sometimes seem “childish” – and the theme is already picked out for you!

-Put together an event team or a fundraising committee to start organizing the party.
-Make them in charge of everything from the name to the venue.
-They’re the ones that will contact sponsors, decide on catering, select decorations, and more.
+1. Put together an event team or a fundraising committee to start organizing the party.
+Put them in charge of everything (names, venues, contacting sponsors, catering, decor, etc.).

 • Award and give prizes to the scariest, funniest, and best overall costumes.
-You can also think of more categories.
 Those who come without a costume should pay a higher fee (all proceeds going towards supporting your programs).

-• Hold a contest for the evilest or scariest laugh.
+• Hold a contest for the most evil or scariest laugh.

 • Organize a scary treasure hunt.